mlnotes2718/hdb-resale-price-end-to-end-ml-project-docs/README.md

 This is the master repository that contain the project master plan and consolidation of project documentation to implement an end to end machine learning pipeline on HDB resale Price Prediction.

 ## Objective:
-The objective of this project is to
+The objective of this project is to showcase an end-to-end machine learning flow from teh data source to the presentation end.
+We use HDB Resale prediction as our project.

+## Implementation Strategy
+We will be using CI/CD approach to develop and improve this project over time.

 ## Data
 - **Data Source**: data.gov.sg
 - **Dataset Name**:  HDB Resale Flat Price based on registration from Jan 2017 onwards
 - **Filename**: `ResaleflatpricesbasedonregistrationdatefromJan2017onwards.csv`